 Automatic data exporting

 Sometimes it is helpful to have a document that automatically exports results.
-For example, you may want to have another Displayr document or another app to automatically import data that has been computed using Displayr.
-This is described in How to Link Documents in Displayr.
+For example, you may want to have another Displayr document automatically import data that has been computed using Displayr.
+See the method described here: Create a Separate Data Preparation Document.